siarw/siarw.github.io/house-for-sale.md

 A veranda wraps around the back and side of the house, where you can enjoy a cup of coffee in the morning and listen to the birds.
 Everything around you is green!
 You don't hear any traffic; a car passes by maybe three times a day.
 At night it is dead quiet, you won't hear dogs barking, just the crickets, frogs and owls.

-Next to the house is an open shed with shelving units.
+Next to the house is an open shed (3.0 x 3.3 m) with shelving units.

 The garden is about 750 m2 and has several olive trees (you can harvest the olives and take them to the press and then enjoy your own olive oil!), an apple tree, lemon tree, fig tree, strawberry trees (medronheiros) and grape vines.
 We made our own small vegetable garden, where we grew tomatoes, courgettes, peppers, various cabbages, broccoli, lettuce and cucumbers.